Silvije Strahimir Kranjčević

-Silvije Strahimir Kranjčević (/hr/; 17 February 1865—29 October 1908) was a Croatian poet, literary editor and translator, one of the central figures of the realism in Croatian literature.
+Silvije Strahimir Kranjčević (/hr/; 17 February 1865 – 29 October 1908) was a Croatian poet, literary editor and translator, one of the central figures of realism in Croatian literature.
 As an editor of the Nada magazine, he was "the most distinctive cultural phenomenon in Sarajevo at the turn of the century" and published the world's first translation of the then-young Luigi Pirandello in that magazine.
 His most notable work was Bugarkinje, a book of poetry published in 1885 that explores the themes of Homeland, Man, and Universe.

 Biography

-Kranjčević was born in Senj on February 17, 1865, to father Spiridion and mother Marija.
+Kranjčević was born in Senj on 17 February 1865, to father Spiridion and mother Marija.
 As a teenager, he attended secondary school at a gymnasium but did not graduate.
 He joined the Germanico-Hungaricum Institute in Rome, with the intention to become a priest, but he eventually changed his mind.
 His short stay in Rome would be alluded to in his poetry years later.

 He attended a one-year course for language and history teachers in Zagreb.
 After obtaining a diploma as a teacher in "citizen schools", he moved to work in Bosnia and Herzegovina.
 He taught in Mostar, Livno, Bijeljina, and Sarajevo.